 Over time, we came across many problems where a car battery would drain quickly, sometimes even overnight.
-Modern cars are full of electronics and problems with drained batteries become more frequent.
-Let's look at why this happens, common problems causing a battery to drain and ways to fix them.
+Modern cars are full of electronics and problems with drained batteries are more frequent.
+Let's look at common problems causing a battery to drain and ways to fix them.

-In one car, a door switch was damaged and the door ajar light was staying on on the dash draining the battery.
-We know many cases where water leaked into the electric components, shorting the wiring and draining the battery.
+We came across a few cases where water leaked into the electrical components, shorting the wiring and draining the battery.
 A sticky relay is another common culprit for dead batteries.
-For example, A/C compressor clutch relays are known to go bad in some Honda and Acura vehicles.
-The Bluetooth and satellite radio modules have been mentioned as culprits by several car owners.
+For example, the A/C compressor clutch relay is known to go bad in some Honda and Acura vehicles.
+The Bluetooth and satellite radio modules can cause excessive current draw too.

 How is this problem diagnosed?
 First, check if there are any lights staying on in the car, or if there is anything plugged into the accessory power plug.
 See if the dome light and the trunk light are off.
 Check the instrument panel.
 Does the door ajar light or some other warning light stay on?
 In most cars, only the security light is normally blinking on the dash when the car is turned off and locked.
 If nothing obvious found, your mechanic may recommend the parasitic current draw test.
 The test involves measuring the battery current draw after all electrical devices are turned off.
-In most cars, various electronic modules may stay active for up to 20-30 minutes after the car was turned off.
+In most cars, various electronic modules may stay active for up to 20-30 minutes after the car has been turned off.
 This means the parasitic current draw must be monitored after 20-30 minutes, when all control modules in a car went into the "sleep" mode.

-Typically, the current draw should be less than 40-50 mA (milliamps) after the car was shut down for 20-30 minutes.
-Specifications may vary for different cars.
+Typically, the current should drop to less than 40-50 mA (milliamps) after 10-20 minutes since the car was turned off.
+Specifications may vary.
 In many cars the normal current draw is as low as 15-20 milliamps (in the photo).

-This process could be time consuming, because there could be several components powered from the same fuse.
+This process could be time consuming, because there could be several components protected by the same fuse.
 In this case, each component is disconnected one by one until the faulty circuit is found.